thepechinator/dinoql/README.md

 [![Build Status](https://travis-ci.org/victorvoid/dinoql.svg?branch=master)](https://travis-ci.org/victorvoid/dinoql)
 [![license](https://badgen.now.sh/badge/license/MIT)](./LICENSE)

+NOTE: the main change in this fork is a fix to get the root keep option working as you'd expect.

 A customizable GraphQL style query language for interacting with JavaScript objects.
 Use dinoql to traverse JavaScript objects the same way you query APIs with GraphQL.

 **Table of Contents**